 Cert IV in Celebrancy

 I’m thrilled to be the Head of Celebrancy Training and Assessment, delivering the Cert IV in Celebrancy, for the Celebrant Institute under the auspice of RTO Talented Training.
-We’re building a course encompassing marriage celebrant training, funeral celebrant training, and other life celebrations training, and it’s going to be great fun!
+We’re building a course encompassing marriage celebrant training, funeral celebrant training, and other life celebrations training, and it’s great fun!
 Click here to find out more and enquire about our courses!

 Ongoing Professional Development